truman-world/puppy-stardew-server/README.md

 - **VNC Remote Access** 🖥️ - Built-in VNC for easy first-time setup
 - **Instant Sleep** 🛏️ - Bonus feature: Players can sleep at any time without waiting
 - **Hidden Host** 👻 - Host player is automatically hidden for seamless gameplay
+- **Guard Window Protection** 🛡️ - NEW: Prevents host from appearing at Farm entrance

 <div align="center">